The Lendela Team

 As opposed to a business loan, you don’t need to be registered as a business to apply for a personal loan.
 This type of loan comes in handy especially when you’re just embarking on this journey and need funds for initial investments, inventory, or other expenses.
 Here’s a quick comparison of business and personal loans to better guide you through the decision-making process.

-Loan Type | Business Loan | Personal Loan |
+Loan type | Business loan | Personal loan |

 Purpose | Specifically for business-related expenses | Can be used for any personal expenses or individual needs |

-Eligibility Requirements | Can only be applied for by registered businesses that have been in operation for at least 6 months | Anyone can apply for a personal loan permitted they meet the prerequisites of the loan provider |
+Eligibility requirements | Can only be applied for by registered businesses that have been in operation for at least 6 months | Anyone can apply for a personal loan permitted they meet the prerequisites of the loan provider |

-Loan Amount | Business needs and scale are taken into consideration, hence, generally higher than personal loans | Fixed in relation to the individual’s personal income, usually 4x higher than the monthly salary.
+Loan amount | Business needs and scale are taken into consideration, hence, generally higher than personal loans | Fixed in relation to the individual’s personal income, usually 4x higher than the monthly salary.
 Higher-earning individuals can potentially borrow up to 10x more |

-Interest Rates | Lower cap on interest rates compared to personal loans | Generally higher interest rates subject to the borrower’s financial profile including credit score and history |
+Interest rates | Lower cap on interest rates compared to personal loans | Generally higher interest rates subject to the borrower’s financial profile including credit score and history |

-Loan Tenure | Based on the type of business loans, repayment period could be between a maximum of 3 to 5 years | Generally allows a longer period compared to business loans, can be as long as 5 to 7 years |
+Loan tenure | Up to 7 years for working capital/term loans; up to 5 years for EFS-WCL (scheme terms apply | Generally allows a longer period compared to business loans, can be as long as 5 to 7 years |

 Risk-sharing | Government offers 50-70% risk-sharing on some business loans | No risk-sharing provided by the banks or financial institutions |

-Processing Time | Usually 2 weeks or more | Generally within a few days |
+Processing time | Usually 2 weeks or more | Generally within a few days |

 After taking your time to understand the differences between business and personal loans, you might now be interested in taking out a business loan in Singapore.
 Here are a few simple steps to guide you through your application: